apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/startup/bin.en.md

 1. Download the latest version of ShardingSphere-Proxy.
 1. After the decompression, revise `conf/server.yaml` and documents begin with `config-` prefix, `conf/config-xxx.yaml` for example, to configure sharding rules and readwrite-splitting rules.
 Please refer to [Configuration Manual](/en/user-manual/shardingsphere-proxy/configuration/) for the configuration method.
 1. Please run `bin/start.sh` for Linux operating system; run `bin/start.bat` for Windows operating system to start ShardingSphere-Proxy.
 To configure start port and document location, please refer to [Quick Start](/en/quick-start/shardingsphere-proxy-quick-start/).
-1. Using docker please refer to [Docker Image](/en/user-manual/shardingsphere-proxy/docker/) for more details.

 ## Using database protocol